 Movement is one of the significant features of living beings.
 Animals and plants exhibit a wide range of movements.
 Such voluntary movements are called locomotion.
 Walking, running, climbing, flying, and swimming are all forms of locomotory movement.
 Locomotory structures need not be different from those affecting other types of movements.
 Methods of locomotion performed by animals vary with their habitats and the demand of the situation.
 Locomotion is required for a variety of reasons such as finding food, shelter, mate, suitable breeding grounds, favourable climatic conditions or to escape from predators.

 Chapter 21: Neural Control and Coordination

 Coordination is the process through which two or more organs interact and complement the functions of one another.
 In our body, the neural system and the endocrine system jointly coordinate and integrate all the activities of the organs so that they function in a synchronised fashion.
 In this chapter, we will learn about the neural system of human, mechanisms of neural coordination like transmission of nerve impulse, impulse conduction across a synapse and the physiology of reflex action.

 Chapter 22: Chemical Coordination and integration

-You have already learnt that the neural system provides a point-to-point rapid coordination among organs.
-The neural coordination is fast but short-lived.
+We have already learnt that the neural system provides point-to-point rapid coordination among organs.
+Neural coordination is fast but short-lived.
 As the nerve fibres do not innervate all cells of the body and the cellular functions need to be continuously regulated; a special kind of coordination and integration has to be provided.
 This function is carried out by hormones.
 The neural system and the endocrine system jointly coordinate and regulate the physiological functions in the body.